 Kampong Glam was home to Malay royalties back in the 1800s.
 Since 1989, it has become one of the conservation areas in Singapore.
-From Bugis MRT, make your way to Haji Lane, an artsy alley filled with colorful murals, local indie brands in shophouses, and trendy cafes.
+From EW12 DT14 Bugis MRT, make your way to Haji Lane, an artsy alley filled with colorful murals, local indie brands in shophouses, and trendy cafes.
 In the past 10 years, it has slowly become more vibrant and more trendy – definitely popular on Instagram these days.

 If you are in Singapore during the Ramadan month, you might want to come back here at night.
-Ramadan is the holy month where Muslim celebrate by fasting, and they would break their fast by sunset and cool food markets will open.
+Ramadan is the holy month when Muslims celebrate by fasting, and they break their fast by sunset and cool food markets will open.
 Check the Singapore Events Calendar here.

-On your way out of the Kampong Glam area, if modern architecture is of your interest, you might want to stop by Parkview Square which has been colloquially referred to as the “Gotham Building” by Singaporean residents.
+On your way out of the Kampong Glam area, if modern architecture is of interest, you might want to stop by Parkview Square which has been colloquially referred to as the “Gotham Building” by Singaporean residents.
 Once you see the building, you’ll know why – the building is grandly decorated in art deco style, and you can even find a few Dali sculptures in the courtyard.
-There is also a free museum called The Parkview Museum, which hosts different exhibits every few months – you can check out what they have on right here.
+At the lobby of Parkview Square is Atlas, a grand art deco bar where you can have cocktails or afternoon tea.

-Singapore is a country with many culture, which you can see well in the form of our local food.
-We have Chinese food, Malay food, Indian food, and even a fusion of Indian-Malay!
+Singapore is a country with many cultures, which you can see well in the form of our local food.
+We have Chinese food, Malay food, Indian food, Peranakan food, and even a fusion of Indian and Malay!

 Here are some of my personal favorites:

 - Bak Kut Teh – Bak Kut Teh is a peppery, garlicky pork ribs soup that is loved by locals.
-Local’s favorites includes Founder’s Bak Kut Teh and Ng Ah sio Bak Kut Teh.
+Local favorites include Ng Ah Sio Bak Kut Teh and Founder’s Bak Kut Teh.

 5. Go to Little India (1-1.5 hours)

-Once you’re done with the Kampong Glam area, take the train to Little India, which is only one stop away from Bugis MRT using the downtown line.
+Once you’re done with the Kampong Glam area, take the train to NE7 DT12 Little India MRT, which is only one stop away from Bugis MRT using the downtown line.
 Your first stop from the Little India MRT is Tan Teng Niah House.

 This colorful building is the former residence of Tan Teng Niah, the last Chinese villa in Little India.
 Tan Teng Niah owned sugarcane sweet factories in the area back in the 1900s.
 The house was restored and conserved in the 1980s for commercial use, and the restoration project was awarded the Singapore Institute of Architects Honourable Mention in 1991.

-From Tan Teng Niah house, make your way down Serangoon road and just take in the atmosphere of Little India.
+From Tan Teng Niah house, make your way down Serangoon Road on foot and just take in the atmosphere of Little India.
 It might be a little chaotic if you are here on a weekend.

-At the end of Serangoon road near Farrer Park MRT station is Mustafa Center, notorious as Singapore’s craziest shopping experience that you probably won’t find elsewhere in the world.
-Basically, Singapore locals and expats alike regard Mustafa Center as this magical, chaotic place where you can find everything and anything you can possibly dream of – from clothes, to groceries, to even jewelry and furniture.
-The layout of Mustafa isn’t the most organized or logical though, so just be mentally prepared before you get in.
+At the end of Serangoon Road near Farrer Park MRT station is Mustafa Center, notorious as Singapore’s craziest shopping experience that you probably won’t find elsewhere in the world.
+Basically, Singapore locals and expats alike regard Mustafa Center as this magical, chaotic place where you can find everything and anything you can possibly dream of – from clothes to groceries, to even jewelry and furniture.
+The layout of Mustafa isn’t the most organized or logical, so just be mentally prepared before you get in.

 PS: Little India is one of the most festive neighborhoods in Singapore.
 If you are so lucky to have come to Singapore during one of the festivals, especially Deepavali, you’ll find the neighborhood even more lively and brightly decorated.
 Check the Singapore Events Calendar here.